18F/handbook/_pages/policies/detailing-and-offboarding-policies/assignee-detail.md

 ## Offboarding

-Once the assignment is complete, the detailee will work with their project lead to transition out and return any 18F equipment or software procured during their time with us.
+Once the assignment is complete, the detailee will work with their project lead to transition out and return any TTS equipment or software procured during their time with us.
 See [leaving 18F](/leaving-18f/) for more information about offboarding.

 --------------------------------------------------------------------------------